 This recipe is worth celebrating.
-Porcini and Rosemary Crusted Beef Tenderloin has been selected as a finalist in this week’s Food52 contest, and it’s not just because it’s competing for Your Best Holiday Roast at one of my favorite food sites helmed by Amanda Hesser and Merrill Stubbs that it’s worthy of a party.
-Dried porcini mushrooms are blitzed with fresh rosemary sprigs and black peppercorns, creating an umami-rich rub for beef that forms a crust and melts into the meat as it roasts.
+Porcini and Rosemary Crusted Beef Tenderloin has been selected as a winner in this week’s Food52 contest for Your Best Holiday Roast.
+And that’s not the only reason it’s worthy of a party.
+Dried porcini mushrooms blitzed with fresh rosemary sprigs and black peppercorns create an umami-rich rub for the beef, forming a crust that melts into the meat while roasting.
 It’s stand alone delicious, yet when napped with a luxurious port wine reduction infused with more porcini and rosemary, this dish becomes an elegant dinner worthy of any holiday celebration.
 So go on, name a holiday – or just call it the weekend.
 This is a treat that your family and friends will be sure to enjoy.
 And that’s worth celebrating, too.

 Porcini and Rosemary Crusted Beef Tenderloin with Porcini Port Sauce

 Salting the meat in advance ensures juicy results and a crispy crust.
 A combination of port and red wine is used in this recipe.
 Red wine may be substituted with additional port.
-Serves 6-8.
+Serves 6 to 8.

 For the beef tenderloin: